-for instance, Buddhists emphasize this oil in spiritual sessions.
+In addition, some explore this scent profile for religious purposes.
+For example, Buddhists emphasize this oil in spiritual sessions.

-This oil comes from the wood and root of Santalum Album.
+Sandalwood oil comes from the wood and root of Santalum Album.
 Sandalwood (Santalum album) is an evergreen tree, with the heartwood being the most precious part of the tree.
 The height of this tree can reach up to 9 meters.
-Like many other essential oils, it has a deep history that spans back 4,000 years and is used in cosmetics, aromatherapy, within the practice of yoga, meditation, as well as medicinal uses.
+Like many essential oils, it has a deep history that spans back 4,000 years.
+Specifically, with uses in cosmetics, aromatherapy, within the practice of yoga, meditation, as well as several touted, medicinal uses.

 Sandalwood oil itself is held tightly within the wood of the tree.
-The process of extracting the oil itself is slightly different them some, as the wood itself is first ground into a powder form.
-From here, there are a few different types of methods from steam distillation, hydro-distillation, CO2 extraction and absolute extraction to end with beautifully fragrant essential oils.
+The process of extracting the oil itself is slightly different then others.
+The wood itself is first ground into a powder form.
+Secondly, methods from steam distillation, hydro-distillation, CO2 extraction and absolute extraction, end with a beautifully fragrant essential oil.

-However, the primary method that many companies use today is steam distillation, in which the end result after cooling is a layer of oil and a layer of water.
-The oil rises to the top and then came be collected.
+However, the most used method remains steam distillation.
+The end result after cooling is a layer of oil and a layer of water.
+The oil then rises to the top, and can be collected.

 - clary sage

-One study conducted was on participants in which inhaled East Indian Sandalwood essential oil vs. participants that inhaled a placebo or alpha-santalol (which is one of it’s main compounds), found that sandalwood increased pulse rate, skin conductance level, and blood pressure.
+One study conducted included participants whom inhaled East Indian Sandalwood essential oil vs. participants that inhaled a placebo or alpha-santalol (which is one of it’s main compounds).
+The study found that sandalwood increased pulse rate, skin conductance level, and blood pressure.

-Now it's important to note that these participants had increases in certain vitals, but patients who received just the alpha-santalol elicited higher ratings of attentiveness and mood.
+It’s important to note that these participants had increases in certain vitals.
+However, patients who received just the alpha-santalol, elicited higher ratings of attentiveness and mood.

-Although the research stated the fact that there were limitations in data collection, the results of the study do indicate and support some effects of Sandalwood essential oil on reducing anxiety.
+Although there were limitations in data collection, the results do suggest at least some effect, of sandalwood essential oil on reducing anxiety.

 The American College of Healthcare Science lists Sandalwood as one of the essential oils, along with basil, grapefruit, lime and sweet orange that can have a positive effect on reducing anxiety.

-There has been some research and literature posted that a compound called alpha-santalol (a main compound in Sandalwood oils), in cell-line and animal studies, have chemo-preventative effects without causing toxic side-effects.
+Some research and literature suggest that a compound called alpha-santalol (a main compound in Sandalwood oils), in cell-line and animal studies, have chemo-preventative effects without causing toxic side-effects.
 In fact, laboratory data showed anticancer effects on chemically induced skin carcinogenesis in mice.

 This compound has also been linked to having anti-inflammatory, anti-oxidant, antiviral, and anti-bacterial activities.